michaelschwobe/osx-web-dev-setup/README.md

 **TIP:** Don't use a trailing comma on the last item.

 **Theme & Color Scheme:**
-[Spacegrey Theme](http://kkga.github.io/spacegray/) - follow the github link to install and then open `Preferences > Settings - User` and add the Spacegrey settings:
+[Spacegrey Theme](http://kkga.github.io/spacegray/) - follow the github link  and follow the README file to install the theme, then open `Preferences > Settings - User` and add these Spacegrey settings:

 ```json
 "color_scheme": "Packages/Theme - Spacegray/base16-ocean.dark.tmTheme",